640 South State StreetDover, Delaware 19901

 The three types of CK are called isoenzymes.
 They are:

-CK-MM, which is found in your skeletal muscle and heart
+CK-MM, found in your skeletal muscle and heart

-CK-MB, which is found in the heart and rises when heart muscle is damaged
+CK-MB, found in the heart and rises when heart muscle is damaged

 You may need this test if you have: